What is the demand for Business Process Outsourcing services on the European market?

 Also do not forget the option to look for business opportunities in Eastern Europe.
 There are many BPO providers that are looking for a subcontracting partner.
 See also figure 1.

-The United Kingdom remains attractive despite Brexit
+The United Kingdom remains attractive, despite Brexit

 Of all European markets, the UK is the most open to offshore outsourcing and the least cautious about doing business with developing countries.
 This openness is due to the nation’s cost-saving business culture and its historical ties to many countries across the globe.
-Language barriers are low, as the UK’s official language is English.
-This makes the British market relatively accessible for offshore providers.
+In 2023, nearly half (48%) of all British companies had embraced outsourcing, reflecting a rapid expansion of 41% since 2019.
+This contrasts significantly with the situation in 2020, when only one third of all UK businesses had considered outsourcing a viable option for the present and future.

 Ireland benefits from Brexit relocations